Extracting data from Goethe Zertifikat B1 Wortliste pdf

 Here it is:

-(Note: It was last updated 2024-02-17, to fix some issues with missing breaks and formattingdiff of the output)
+(Note: It was last updated 2024-10-28, to fix some last issues with improper formatting that I forgot to push herediff of the output)

 Please heed the disclaimer: